KifayaShehadeh/Data-Processing-App/README.md

 1. **Upload a File:** Click on the "Upload" button and select a CSV or Excel file to process.
 The application will automatically process the file and display the inferred data types.
 2. **View Processed Data:** After uploading, the processed data along with the inferred data types will be displayed.
-3. **Override Data Types:** *(Feature currently under development)* Users will be able to override the inferred data types by selecting a column and specifying a new data type.
+3. **Override Data Types:** Users will be able to override the inferred data types by selecting a column and specifying a new data type.

 ## Additional Notes